KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

 • the website content is not overloaded with a high volume of information, so the visitor can only find what is looking for;

 ***4. Testing - using client stories from UX section of README.md***

-1. As a new visitor, I am expecting to find the website user-friendly and easy to navigate;
+*1. As a new visitor, I am expecting to find the website user-friendly and easy to navigate:*

 -  the navigation bar is easy to locate, and the visitor knows exactly where the information can be found